 Upon completion of law school Wanda accepted a position as Briefing Attorney for Chief Justice Paul Nye at the 13th Court of Appeals in Corpus Christi, Texas.
 She also clerked for Retired District Judge J.P.
 Hardy, a special appointed judge, presiding over the HL&P, et al vs. South Texas Nuclear Power Plant case.
-She joined the firm of Rhodes, Garner & Roberts in 1982 and has been practicing with the same firm as it has evolved into Roberts, Roberts, Odefey & Witte, LLP.
+She joined the firm of Rhodes, Garner & Roberts in 1982 and has been practicing with the same firm as it has evolved into Roberts, Roberts, Odefey, Witte, & Wall, LLP.

-Wanda is a member of the Texas State Bar Association, the Bar Association of the Fifth Federal Circuit, The Texas Aggie Bar Association, Calhoun County Bar Association and the Victoria County Bar Association.
+Wanda is a member of the Texas State Bar Association, the Bar Association of the Fifth Federal Circuit, The Texas Aggie Bar Association, Calhoun County Bar Association, and the Victoria County Bar Association.

 Wanda is married to her law partner, David Roberts, and is a sister to law partner, Sandra Witte.
 Wanda is an avid reader, and as such, has a strong interest in the public library system.
-She served on the foundation board of the Port Lavaca Library when it raised funds to bring a much needed new library to the citizens of Calhoun County.
+She served on the foundation board of Port Lavaca Library when it raised funds to bring a much needed new library to the citizens of Calhoun County.
 She also served as both Director and President of the Friends of the Sterling C. Evans Library at Texas A&M University.

-Her practice focuses on family law, general civil litigation and representation of the deep water port, Calhoun Port Authority.
+Her practice focuses on family law, general civil litigation and representation of the deep-water port, Calhoun Port Authority.
 She handles the majority of the firm’s appellate work.